 If you don’t know whether you’ll ever make the leap into Ultra HD Blu-ray, but you want to view your current collection at the highest possible quality, there’s no better option on the market than Sony’s BDP-S6500.
 A standard Blu-ray player that upscales 1080p Blu-ray content to 4K for the latest generation of TVs, the player takes your now-aging collection and makes it look prettier than ever on your new screen.

 In addition to offering awesome disc playback, a powerful Wi-Fi chip and Ethernet port enable fast 4K streaming.
 Finally, Sony’s TV SideView app lets you control your screen from your smartphone, as well as share your entire smartphone screen with your TV, which is great for showing friends and family pictures and video.

 The best replacement player

-Why should you buy this: You need a cheap replacement to for your current Blu-ray player.
+Why you should buy this: You need a cheap replacement for your current Blu-ray player.

 Why we picked the Samsung BD-J5700: